-Kate is serving her eighth two-year term as a Councilor-at-Large.
+Kate is serving her ninth two-year term as a Councilor-at-Large.
 She previously served three two-year terms as a member of the Worcester School Committee.

 She is a graduate of Mount St. Joseph Academy in Boston.
 She received a BA in Art/Education from Regis College, Weston and earned graduate credits in Public Administration from Northeastern University, Boston.

 Councilor Toomey believes that community policing and special efforts to protect the public's safety should be our highest priority.
 She also considers efforts to promote business expansion within the city limits and initiatives to improve the quality of life to be areas of priority.